Zippycz3ch/MMM-PID/README.md

     position: "top_left",
     config: {
         accessToken: "accessToken",
-        coloredSameRoute: false, // Set to true for colored same routes or false for regular colors
+        coloredSameRoute: false, // set true as defailt, turn off by false
-        updateInterval: 5000,    // in ms
+        updateInterval: 5000,    // 5000 ms as default.
+Each API key has a rate limit of 20 requests per 8 seconds.
         feeds: [
             {
-                aswIds: "522",
+                aswIds: 522,
                 title: "Ostrčilovo náměstí" // If no title is set, aswIds or ids is used },
             {